-Under the Notice on Hedge Fund FSP Disclosures, 2008, we are required to disclose the following.
+From the Notice on Hedge Fund FSP Disclosures, 2008.

 The risks and characteristics contained in this schedule and outlined immediately hereunder represent some of the more general risks and characteristics prevalent in hedge fund portfolios.
 The list below should not be seen as exhaustive.
 As more risks and characteristics are identified that were not initially mentioned in this schedule, then such risks and characteristics will, as they become prevalent, be included herein.